sayematrix/README/README.md

 **Creator & Builder**

-SAYEMATRIX is my personal digital ecosystem for:
+SAYEMATRIX is my personal digital ecosystem:

 - Learning and researching
 - Building and creating
 - Experimenting and sharing knowledge

-It's where ideas, systems, and projects come together under one umbrella.
+It's the operating system behind my projects, ideas, and experiments.

 ---